How Double Jeopardy Works in New York and Federal Criminal Cases

 The Fifth Amendment protects your right to be tried once, and only once, for any crime.
 Regardless of whether you’re convicted or acquitted, the government only gets one shot to prosecute you.

 However, there have always been exceptions to this rule.
-Here’s what you need to know.
+Here’s what you need to know about how double jeopardy works in New York and federal criminal cases.

 Koch Law, PLLC is